 Our consciousness and cultures are intertwined in countless ways.
 The stories, metaphors, habits, rules and feedback loops of our cultures and subcultures structure our perception of the world.
 Much of the time we have no idea this is happening.
 It’s like the old metaphor of a fish that has no idea what “water” is.
 This site raises questions and offer suggestions about how we need to transform both our consciousness and our culture to meet the great challenges of the new era we are moving into.

-For book details and ordering info, see Tarot page (tab at top right)
+Released Nov.
+2016 For details and ordering information, see the Tarot tab at top of page

 In Matrix Meditations my coauthor Kooch N. Daniels and I wrote, “The key to a morality that is ideal or both the individual and for society lies in the development of our ability to discern what is actually occurring in any given situation.
 You can do this by looking closely at the down-to-earth specifics of each real event and at the likely results of a given act or attitude.
 The crucial questions are: How helpful or harmful is a given act?
 How beneficial or destructive?
 How useful or counterproductive?And for whom or what, in what ways, when, where, and under what circumstances?